I guess it was the sermon on the Trinity

 out of their beach chairs

-and stampeded towards their cars in the beach parking lot,
+and stampeded toward their cars in the beach parking lot,

 the wind began to die down and in the growing silence,